 Self Portrait in a Convex Mirror

-Born in Rochester, New York in 1927, John Ashbery has had a distinguished and lively career.
-The author of over twenty books of poetry, Ashbery has received many prestigious awards and fellowships, beginning in 1956 when W. H. Auden selected his first book, Some Trees, for the Yale Younger Poets Series.
+Born in Rochester, New York, in 1927, John Ashbery had a distinguished and lively career.
+The author of over twenty books of poetry, Ashbery received many prestigious awards and fellowships, beginning in 1956 when W. H. Auden selected his first book, Some Trees, for the Yale Younger Poets Series.